 For our purpose, it will be more convenient to represent the transmission coefficient as a function of real time.
-For that, one switches to the time domain and makes an analytic continuation that accounts for finite temperature, as detailed in \cite{Matveev2002},
+For that, one switches to the time domain and makes an analytic continuation that accounts for finite temperature, as detailed in \cite{Matveev2002}:

-This expression can be substituted to Eqs. (\ref{Lint}) and (\ref{Nint}) by integrating out the energy dependence and expressing all transport coefficients through integrals in the time domain, which are calculated explicitly in \cite{Pavlov2025}).
+This expression can be substituted to Eqs. (\ref{Lint}) and (\ref{Nint}) by integrating out the energy dependence and expressing all transport coefficients through integrals in the time domain, which are calculated explicitly in \cite{Pavlov2025}.

-The transport integrals of Eq. (\ref{Lint}) depend on the spectral symmetry of the system due to the structure of their kernels, which are either symmetric ($n=0,2$) of antisymmetric ($n=1$) functions of energy.
-For instance, the differential thermopower, which is proportional to $\mathcal{L}_1$, is zero for particle-hole symmetric systems \footnote{Due to nonlinear effects, the thermopower at the finite voltage and finite temperature bias is not necessarily zero at the particle-hole symmetric point \cite{Scheibner2005, Karki2017}, which is beyond the linear response theory.}.
-The same symmetry considerations apply to the noise coefficients Eq. (\ref{Nint}).
-Coefficients $\mathcal{L}_0$, $\mathcal{L}_2$, $\mathcal{N}_1$, $\mathcal{N}_3$ depend only on the symmetric part of $\mathcal{T}(\varepsilon)$, while coefficients $\mathcal{L}_1$, $\mathcal{N}_0$, $\mathcal{N}_2$ depend only on the antisymmetric part of $\mathcal{T}(\varepsilon)$.
+The transport integrals (\ref{Lint}) depend on the spectral symmetry of the system due to the structure of their kernels, which are either symmetric ($n=0,2$) or antisymmetric ($n=1$) functions of energy.
+For instance, the differential thermopower, which is proportional to $\mathcal{L}_1$, is zero for particle-hole symmetric systems \footnote{Because of nonlinear effects, the thermopower at the finite voltage and finite temperature bias is not necessarily zero at the particle-hole symmetric point \cite{Scheibner2005, Karki2017}, which is beyond the linear response theory.}.
+The same symmetry considerations apply to the noise coefficients (\ref{Nint}).
+Coefficients $\mathcal{L}_0$, $\mathcal{L}_2$, $\mathcal{N}_1$, and $\mathcal{N}_3$ depend only on the symmetric part of $\mathcal{T}(\varepsilon)$, while coefficients $\mathcal{L}_1$, $\mathcal{N}_0$, and $\mathcal{N}_2$ depend only on the antisymmetric part of $\mathcal{T}(\varepsilon)$.

-\paragraph*{Lorenz ratio. --} There is a well-known relation between coefficients $\mathcal{L}_2$ and $\mathcal{L}_0$ that constitutes the WF law (conventionally, it is represented as a relation between $K$ and $G$ that holds for small thermoelectric coefficients and is violated by the strong thermoelectric effects \cite{Benenti2017}).
+\paragraph*{Lorenz ratio ---} There is a well-known relation between coefficients $\mathcal{L}_2$ and $\mathcal{L}_0$ that constitutes the WF law (conventionally, it is represented as a relation between $K$ and $G$ that holds for small values of the thermoelectric coefficient and is violated by the strong thermoelectric effects \cite{Benenti2017}).
 As we show in the following, as long as the ratio between these two transport coefficients is universal, there are universal ratios between all coefficients within the symmetric and antisymmetric categories.